-Visit our HQ in Belfast or one of our many partners and drop in your assortment of analogue media.
-We’ll be with you step by step on how you want it transferred.
-Leave your details with the respective team member and once that’s done, we’ll handle everything from there.
+Visit our Belfast Studio or one of our partners and drop in your assortment of videotapes and film.
+You can organise one or two-way direct delivery and collection with us!
+Leave your details and we’ll handle everything from there.

-You’ll receive your original media back, with your digitised copies.
-Bring the family and friends together and replay all your favourite recorded memories and moments!
+Receive your original media back with your digitised copies either through our Belfast studio, partner outlets or straight to your door!
+Bring family and friends together and replay all your favourite recorded memories and moments!

 Video tapes to DVD

 Transferring VHS tapes to DVD is an excellent way to preserve your memories for the future.
 The Video Home System (VHS) was a popular analogue video recording device.
-It used tape that was originally developed by Victor Company of Japan (JVC) in the 1970s.
+The tape was originally developed by Victor Company of Japan (JVC) in the 1970s.
 From then on, this method was used to record video for commercial and domestic use.